panzershaft/Python-Microservice/README.md

 # Python-Microservice
-An Python microservice using docker containers.
+A Python microservice using docker containers.

 Each service will have its own Dockerfile, and they will communicate between them.